Claude Code Setup

 Choose Your Connection Method

-Method 1: Marketplace + HTTP MCP (Recommended)
+Method 1: Agent-CLI (Recommended)

 Connect to a locally running agent-cli daemon for advanced session management, model routing, and task tracking.
+Enables autonomous execution from Agiflow platform in Docker.

-Method 1: Marketplace + HTTP MCP
+Method 2: HTTP MCP

 From your Agiflow dashboard, navigate to your project and click the Actions menu, then select Project MCP.